 For any given trouble code, there could be a number of causes.
 So your trained technician takes the trouble code as a starting point and begins a diagnostic process to determine the cause of the problem.
 And some problems take longer to solve than others.

-When your engine management system logs a problem and illuminates the check engine light, your Gilbert service technician at Spectrum Car Care Center will plug in a scanner, download the trouble codes and go to work tracing the cause of the problem.
+When your engine management system logs a problem and illuminates the check engine light, your Gilbert service technician at Spectrum Car Care will plug in a scanner, download the trouble codes and go to work tracing the cause of the problem.

 That's just the first step.
 That's when your technician's training, equipment, databases and skill get put to work diagnosing the problem and fixing it.